Academic Advising at Western

 Western's expectations of students may be different from your last high school, college, or university.
 At Western, academic advisors and faculty are well prepared to assist you, but rely on you to initiate advising conversations.

-Academic advisors have the responsibility of providing current and accurate information about Western's academic programs and degree requirements.
-Academic advisors also have the responsibility of guiding you to become confident in navigating Western's programs and policies.
+Academic advisors engage with students to empower and support them in achieving their academic goals.
+Advisors are responsible for staying current with Western's academic programs and degree requirements, academic and campus resources and more.
+Academic advisors also have the responsibility of guiding you to become confident in navigating Western's programs, policies and resources.

-Your responsibility is to take the initiative in making advising appointments.
+Your responsibility is to take the initiative in connecting with an advisor.
 We recommend that you meet with an advisor early and often to stay on track towards declaring a major and graduating.
-Prepare for your advising appointments by looking at advising resources such as major guides, visiting department websites, and writing down all your questions beforehand.
+Prepare for your advising appointments by looking at advising resources such as Degree Works, Programs of Study in the University Catalog, visiting department websites, and writing down all your questions beforehand.

 1. Advising and Registration: Advising Begins Here